ofallonlabs/saeedmirshekari/_src/blog/7-reasons-why-you’re-getting-rejected-for-data-science-jobs.md

 ---
 layout: blog_base_fatima.njk
-title: 7 Reasons Why You’re Getting Rejected for Data Science Jobs
+title: 7 Reasons That You Don't Hear Back from Your Data Science Job Applications
 description: Your resume could be the problem or your lack of portfolio or experience.
 If you’re tired of not hearing back from recruiters, follow our tips to know what’s wrong.